xperiments-in/xtouch/Readme.md

 # xtouch Screen Setup and Installation Guide

-This guide will walk you through the steps required to initialize and configure your xtouch screen for use with your 3D printer. **Google Chrome is required** for this process, as it supports the necessary tools and extensions.
+This guide will walk you through the steps required to initialize and configure your xtouch screen for use with your 3D printer.

 ---